 For millions of Americans, animals are not just their best friends, but their heroes.
 Whether they are lending eyes to the unsighted, ears to the deaf, protection to the sleeping family and the soldier, or providing a welcoming kiss at the end of a hard day, animals affect us in so many different ways.
-Behind almost every hero pet (and millions more animals) is a hero veterinarian or hero veterinary technician.
-These often little-known benefactors save and improve the lives of our two- and four-legged best friends in many ways, and the American Humane Hero Veterinarian and Hero Veterinary Technician Awards™, presented by Zoetis, honor their achievements.
+Behind almost every hero pet (and millions more animals) is a hero veterinarian or hero veterinary nurse.
+These often little-known benefactors save and improve the lives of our two- and four-legged best friends in many ways, and the American Humane Hero Veterinarian and Hero Veterinary Nurse Awards™, presented by Zoetis, honor their achievements.

 Pet owners and animal lovers alike are invited to nominate their favorite veterinary professionals who are dedicated to the betterment of the health and welfare of animals and the promotion of the human-animal bond.
-The winning veterinarian and veterinary technician will be flown to Los Angeles to be honored as part of the seventh annual American Humane Hero Dog Awards® which will be taped for a national television broadcast on Hallmark Channel later in the fall.
+The winning veterinarian and veterinary technician/nurse will be flown to Los Angeles to be honored as part of the seventh annual American Humane Hero Dog Awards® which will be taped for a national television broadcast on Hallmark Channel later in the fall.
 These awards are not limited to companion animal veterinarians.
 Professionals from all fields of veterinary medicine are eligible for entry including, but not limited to those who work in: research, emergency services, shelters, and those who work with large and exotic animals.

 American Humane is the country’s first national humane organization and the only one dedicated to protecting both children and animals.
 Since 1877, American Humane has been at the forefront of virtually every major advance in protecting our most vulnerable from cruelty, abuse and neglect.
 Today we’re also leading the way in understanding the human-animal bond and its role in therapy, medicine and society.
 American Humane reaches millions of people every day through groundbreaking research, education, training and services that span a wide network of organizations, agencies and businesses.
 You can help make a difference, too.
 Visit American Humane at www.americanhumane.org today.